robphoenix/concurrency-made-easy/README.md

 `sem` channel, lowering the semaphore, and then defer calls `wg.Done` as the final operation, to indicate that the goroutine is done.

-So my suggestion to you is...
+So my recommendation to you is...

 > Always release locks and semaphores in the reverse order to which you acquired them.